 What inspired you to become an actor?

-What has been the most challenging aspect of being in the entertainment industry?
+What has been the most difficult thing you have had to overcome in the industry?

 What does success look like for you?